danielsaidi/PrintingKit/Sources/PrintingKit/PrintingKit.docc/PrintingKit.md

 ![Library logotype](Logo.png)

-With PrintingKit, just create a `Printer` and print any of the supported `PrintItem` types.
+With PrintingKit, you just have to create a ``Printer`` instance or use ``Printer/shared``, then use it to print any of the supported ``PrintItem`` types with a single line of code.

+PrintingKit works on both iOS and macOS.